bharatmakvana/simpledemo/README.md

 # simpledemo
-Simple demo is the first project on my github repository
+Simple demo is the first project on my github repository. simple read file